eriksank/altcalconv/README.md

     source <(assign x1 x2 x3 x4 := func2 53)

-This function result transmission mechanism quite simulates how other programming languages return results from the function called, the callee, to the caller.
+This function result transmission mechanism quite simulates how other programming languages return results from the callee to the caller.

 The `transmit` function creates a (temporary) stack, and pushes the values transmitted onto this stack.
 The `assign` function pops these results from the stack, assigns them to the variables mentioned, and then clears the stack.

-Of course, it does not simulate the practice in truly native programs, to use CPU registers as locations on the top of the stack, in order to speed up the calling convention.
+Of course, it does not simulate the practice in truly native programs to use CPU registers as the top locations of the stack, in order to speed up the calling convention.

-Since the calling convention triangulates over exactly one global stack data structure, just like in the real world, it would not be thread safe, but neither is it in the real world, where each thread must also have its own stack.
+Since the calling convention triangulates over exactly one global stack data structure, just like in the real world, it is not thread safe, just like in the real world, where each thread must also have its own stack.

 By the way, contrary to popular belief, it is most likely possible to use threads in Bash.
 You could try with [ctypes.sh](https://github.com/taviso/ctypes.sh) to load the [pthread](http://man7.org/linux/man-pages/man7/pthreads.7.html) library, and use its functions to control your threads.
-If you intend to do that, you will have to modify the (rather short) code of the `_pid()` function to take into account the thread identifier.
+If you intend to do that, you will have to modify the implementation of the altcalconv.sh `_pid()` function to take into account the thread identifier.
 From there on, it should be thread safe.

 ### 3.2.
 Injecting local versus global variables